We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 Radiotherapy to the stomach can cause nausea or vomiting, it can also occur as a result of treatment to other areas of the body.
 Your Therapy Radiographer will be able to advise you on how to manage these symptoms and anti-sickness medication can be prescribed.

 Radiotherapy to the pelvis/ abdomen area can result in some change to urinary habits; this can sometimes result in increased urinary frequency, the need to pass urine during the night, or difficulty or pain when passing urine.
 It is helpful to drink plenty of fluids during your treatment; the radiographers will be able to give further advice if you experience any of these symptoms.
 Radiotherapy to the pelvis/ abdomen can also cause diarrhoea, there is advice we can give you regarding diet and medication if required.
+Read more about SpaceOAR® hydrogel which helps reduce the side effects of prostate radiation.

 The Radiotherapy team are here to make your journey from diagnosis to treatment as smooth as possible.
 You will meet a dedicated, dynamic and specialist team who have specialist expertise in different areas of radiotherapy.
 Their welcoming and friendly approach, coupled with advanced theoretical and practical knowledge of treatment, side effects and their management, means you can rest assured that you are in highly skilled hands.
 The team of professionals will all work together to provide a radiotherapy experience that is tailor made to you.
 We hope to provide a personal approach to your radiotherapy treatment from a small familiar team that will follow you through the whole radiotherapy journey.